 Having a sick baby in hospital is nothing at all like a holiday but for some reason, I had that same feeling when I got home of wanting to get into the kitchen (after I slept for a few days).

 Some weeks I’m totally organised, meal plan, know what I want in our fruit and vege box – other weeks I am all over the shop and end up ordering three of the same thing.

 I will admit that the extra step of draining grated zucchini often puts me off zucchini recipes (yes I’m lazy like that) but since I’ve discovered popping it in a tea-towel and wringing it out, I’m way more tolerant of the extra work.

-I’m also always on the hunt for quick, easy and healthy lunch recipe for me and Ollie and something that can be frozen is even more of a winner which these are.
+I’m also always on the hunt for quick, easy and healthy lunch recipes for me and the kids and something that can be frozen is even more of a winner which these are.

 I’m aware they really look like zucchini pikelets more than fritters.
 I think the more finely you grate the zucchini the more pikelet-like they become.

 I know, yoghurt and avocado sounds like a pretty weird combination but with a few drops of lemon juice it makes such a creamy, rich topping that goes perfectly with the zucchini fritters.

-I will admit that Ollie took one look at them and put the plate up on the table and pushed it away (better than throwing them at me I guess).
+I will admit that my little guy took one look at them and put the plate up on the table and pushed it away (better than throwing them at me I guess).

 I’m really hoping baby number three is more adventurous in his or her eating.